-Whether or not you buy a helmet straight away, it is still highly recommended to buy a Cycling Cap.
-A cycling cap will protect your head from exposure to the sun and on colder days help reduce heat escaping, keeping you a little bit warmer and comfortable.
+Whether or not you buy a helmet straight away, a cycling cap is a must!
+It will protect your head from exposure to the sun and on colder days help reduce heat escaping, keeping you a little bit warmer and comfortable.

-Regulating your body heat is essential to making the ride as comfortable as possible so purchasing a roll up wind/rain jacket is always a good idea.
+Regulating your body heat is essential to making the ride as comfortable as possible.
+A roll up wind/rain jacket is an essential bit of kit.